How to Build a Web Site

 At one time, in paper based publishing, you had to go to a graphic arts expert, or print shop, to get simple fliers, pamphlets, posters or business cards made.
 That was until Apple created an environment for doing it on a computer.
 Slowly the experts started using computers to simplify their job.
 Little did they know that this power would find its way into everybody's office and home.
 Now people who want to create documents can do it on their own computers.
 Many of those old professionals have gone the way of the blacksmith.
 That's the history of desktop publishing (DTP) I think this is changing in web site development as well.

 The downward potential?
 Not very much.
-You have to backup a copy of your site.
+You have to backup your site.
 You will have to spend $79.00 for the software.
 And, all of the web developers will be starving.

 As soon as more people catch on, web site development will be revolutionized.